kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -w, --lock
 Make the old issue file read-only after upissuing.
 Official issues (-i) will also be made read-only when they are created.

+-z, --date &lt;date&gt;
+Specify the issue to use for the upissued object(s).
+Otherwise, the current date will be used.

 --version
 Show version information.